One-dimensional Quantum Spin Dynamics of Bethe String States: The transverse Dynamic spin structure factor

-The intensity plots of the transverse DSFs are presented in the $q$-$\omega$ plane in Fig. \ref{fig:DSF} at representative values of $2m$.
-The spectra of $S^{-+}(q,\omega)$ exhibit the reminiscence of the DCP modes at zero field \cite{DesCloizeaux1962} shown in Fig.~\ref{fig:DSF} $(a_1)$, $(b_1)$, and $(c_1)$, but only appear in the momentum interval of $2m\pi<q<2\pi-2m\pi$.
+The intensity plots of the transverse DSSFs are presented in the $q$-$\omega$ plane in Fig. \ref{fig:DSF} at representative values of $2m$.
+The spectra of $S^{-+}(q,\omega)$ exhibit the reminiscence of the DCP modes at zero field \cite{DesCloizeaux1962} shown in Fig.~\ref{fig:DSF} $(a_1)$, $(b_1)$, and $(c_1)$, but are significant only in the momentum interval of $2m\pi<q<2\pi-2m\pi$.
 This can be understood intuitively in terms of the 1D Hubbard chain at half-filling.
-Although a weak coupling picture is employed below, the momentum interval for $S^{-+}$ does not change as increasing the interaction $U$ to the strong coupling Heisenberg regime.
-Since charge gap opens at infinitesimal $U>0$, there is no phase transition and the spin spectra should evolve adiabatically.
+Although a weak coupling picture is employed below, charge gap already opens at infinitesimal $U>0$ and there is no phase transition.
+The gapless excitations are insensitive to the high energy charge sector, hence, we expect the analysis below should also apply to the case of AFM spin chains.
 At magnetization $m$, the Fermi points for two spin components split exhibiting the Fermi wavevectors $k_{f_{\uparrow,\downarrow}}=\pi(\frac{1}{2}\pm m)$.
 The minimum momentum for flipping a spin down to up is the difference between $k_{f_{\uparrow,\downarrow}}$, i.e., $\Delta k_f=2m\pi$ or equivalently $(1-m)2\pi$, and the energy cost is zero.
 At small polarizations, $S^{-+}(q,\omega)$ is very coherent near $q=\Delta k_f$, while as $q$ approaches $\pi$, it becomes a continuum.
 The lower boundary of the continuum touches zero at $q=\pi$ corresponding to flipping a spin-down at one Fermi point and adding it to the spin-up Fermi point on the opposite direction.
 The momentum interval for $S^{-+}$ shrinks as increasing polarization and vanishes at the full polarization.

 The spectra of $S^{+-}(q,\omega)$ are presented in Fig.~\ref{fig:DSF} ($a_2$), ($b_2$), and $(c_2$).
 At small polarizations, the spectra resemble the DCP modes and further split into three sectors.
 Recall the ground state evolution as increasing polarization: At $\Delta>1$, the ground state exhibits the N\'eel ordering at $m=0$, or, the commensurate charge-density-wave (CDW) of particles.
 With hole-doping, the ground state quantum-mechanically melts and becomes incommensurate.
 The low energy excitations are thus gapless, however, the intermediate and high energy excitations still sense the gapped N\'eel state.
 Applying $S^{-}(q)$ on $|G\rangle$ corresponds to adding back one particle.
 A prominent spectra feature at low energy is the coherent Larmor precession mode.
 At $q=0$ and the isotropic case, the Larmor precession mode describes the rigid body rotation with the eigenfrequency $\omega=h$ unrenormalized by interaction.
 With anisotropy and away from $q=0$, it is renormalized by interaction but remains sharp.
 The antiferromagnetic coupling causes the downturn of the dispersion touching zero at $q=\pm 2\pi m$, and then disappears.
 The spectra around $q=\pi$ is incoherent as a reminiscence of the two-spinon continuum in the zero-field DCP mode.
 The intermediate and high energy spectra arise from the 2- and 3-string states describing 2- and 3-particle bound states, respectively.
 The energy separations among these three sectors are the reminiscence of the spin gap of the N\'eel state.
 As increasing polarization, the Larmor mode evolves to the magnon mode.
 The states containing a pair of bounded magnons contribute to the upper dynamical branch, which are high energy modes since the coupling is anti-ferromagnetic.